Home AI/ML Transfer Learning, Fine-Tuning, and Domain Adaptation: A Complete Guide with Anomaly Detection for Heterogeneous Cobots

 └── Zero-Shot / Few-Shot Transfer

-Transfer learning is the big idea: take knowledge learned in one context and apply it in another.
-Fine-tuning is one way to do it — you take a pre-trained model and continue training it on your target data.
-Domain adaptation is another way — you specifically address the fact that your source and target data come from different distributions.
-Feature extraction, multi-task learning, and zero/few-shot transfer are additional strategies under the same umbrella.
-They are all siblings, not synonyms.
+Transfer learning is the overarching idea: take knowledge learned in one context and apply it in another.
+Fine-tuning is one mechanism for doing so, in which a pre-trained model is further trained on the target data.
+Domain adaptation is another mechanism, which specifically addresses the situation in which source and target data come from different distributions.
+Feature extraction, multi-task learning, and zero- or few-shot transfer are additional strategies under the same umbrella.
+They are sibling strategies, not synonyms.

 Formal Definition